To consolidate, Marcos targets vote-rich Luzon, then Cebu for 'sway' region

 Their confidence stems from what locals have committed to them.

-And on Tuesday, April 12, the Marcos campaign got a boost from Cebu when the One Cebu party – sans Congressman PJ Garcia who rejects Marcos and resigned from the party after the endorsement – finalized their support for Marcos and his running mate Sara Duterte.
+And on Tuesday, April 12, the Marcos campaign got a boost from Cebu when the One Cebu party – sans Congressman PJ Garcia who rejects Marcos and resigned as party secretary general after the endorsement – finalized their support for Marcos and his running mate Sara Duterte.

 House Majority Leader Martin Romualdez, a Marcos cousin, said One Cebu’s move sealed the victory for the Uniteam tandem.
 “The latest support that we got will further lead Marcos and Duterte to landslide victories.
 With their avowed help and support, we will have these votes,” said Romualdez, president of Lakas-CMD that is carrying Duterte’s vice presidential bid.